MicrosoftDocs/sql-docs/docs/advanced-analytics/r/differences-in-r-features-between-editions-of-sql-server.md

 ## Machine learning in Web Edition

-Web editior does not support runnning R or Python scripts.
+Web edition does not support execution of R or Python scripts.
 However, you can use the PREDICT function to perform [native scoring](../sql-native-scoring.md) on a model that has been trained on a different SQL Server or R Server instance and then saved in the required binary format.

 ## Next steps